 1. Involved Dads = Successful children

-Dads effect their children from birth onward.
-According to studies by the Father Involvement Research Alliance, babies are more emotionally grounded; toddlers are better problem-solvers; and school-age children adapt better with involved fathers.
+Dads affect their children from birth onward.
+Father Involvement Research Alliance studies show that babies are more emotionally grounded, toddlers are better problem-solvers, and school-age children adapt better with involved fathers.
 In addition, children of involved fathers do better academically and are less likely to repeat a grade or experience problems at school.
 Girls with involved fathers have higher self-esteem, while boys have less aggression and more self-direction.
 Children of involved fathers are more likely to achieve higher levels of education, find success in their careers, and are more likely to have long-term marriages.

 2. Everyday activities are important

-A study by Brigham Young University researchers contend that, “Although participation in family leisure activities is important and needed, it was fathers’ involvement in the everyday, home-based, common family leisure activities that held more weight than the large, extravagant, out-of-the-ordinary types of activities when examining family functioning,”
+A study by Brigham Young University researchers contends that “Although participation in family leisure activities is important and needed, it was fathers’ involvement in the everyday, home-based, common family leisure activities that held more weight than the large, extravagant, out-of-the-ordinary types of activities when examining family functioning.”

 3. Different approaches